Allen-Bartley/blackjack-rebuild/README.md

 # Blackjack Rebuild
 *A system recovery and input remapping project for a 7-inch ultra-portable device—documented with technical precision and narrative flair.*

-> “You don’t have to be perfect.
-You just have to keep going.”
+> “Sometimes we just have to keep going because, otherwise, we might as well just die.”
-> — Project Horizons
+> — P-21, *Project Horizons*, Chapter 3

 ---